sara6/CV/README.md

 <h2>Sarah Crawley</h2>

 E-mail:	sarah.crawley6@gmail.com | [Github] (https://github.com/sara6?tab=repositories) | [Twitter] (https://twitter.com/sarah_crawley)

 <h4>INTRODUCTION</h4>

 I'm a junior developer that has recently completed Makers Academy, a 4 month, intensive training programme for junior developers moving into coding from other sectors.
-Prior to embarking on my career in programming, I have five years experience as a senior project manager in healthcare.
+Prior to embarking on my career in programming, I have five years experience as a project manager in healthcare.
 Initially inspired to turn to coding by my experience of building a website for a surf house, I’m now looking to build a career in software development- fullstack or front end.

 <h4>SKILLS</h4>